 Instead, make every effort to note pre-existing damage that you find, and take snapshots using your cell phone of dents, dings, scratches, and glass cracks that you may see.

-By documenting pre-existing damage, you protect yourself from being held financially responsible for damage you did not cause while you were renting the truck.
+By documenting pre-existing damage, you protect yourself.
+Being held financially responsible for damage you did not cause while you were renting the truck is not a good position to be in

-If you have questions about renting a truck or you are looking for a trustworthy local company that will take care of your rental truck needs, be sure to contact Del’s Truck Rentals for help.
+If you have questions about renting a truck call us!
+If you are looking for a trustworthy local company that will take care of your rental truck needs, be sure to contact Del’s Truck Rentals for help.
 Our team of professionals are ready to assist you with any needs you may have.